Admission Criteria and Requirements

 - All undergraduate/graduate coursework must have been completed within 10 years from the start date of the class.

-All prerequisite coursework must have been completed 10-years prior to start date of program.
+All prerequisite undergraduate coursework must have been completed 10-years prior to start date of program.
 The prerequisite course list for admission into the Master of Science Physician Assistant Program is listed below:

 - Mathematics (Pre-calculus or Statistics) (3 credits)